Optimal Execution and Macroscopic Market Making: Introduction

 We use superscripts for enumerating purposes.
-For example, superscripts in $Q^1, Q^2$ are to mark objects which are associated with player $1$ and player $2$ respectively.
+For example, superscripts in states $Q^1, Q^2$ denote objects which are associated with player $1$ and player $2$ respectively.
 In particular, $Q^2$ is not to be confused with quadratic powers, which will be explicitly denoted with brackets like $(Q)^2$, or as $(Q^2)^2$ if necessary.
 For any vector-valued function $F$, the superscript in $F^i$ denotes the $i$-th entry.
 However, an exception to this superscript usage occurs when handling matrices, a context that will be evident.
+For matrices, the superscript `$*$' denotes the transpose.
+The symbol $C$ represents a positive constant that may vary across different lines.